freeCodeCamp/freeCodeCamp/guide/english/css/vertical-align/index.md

 ```
 These are the valid values for ```vertical-align```:
 * ```baseline``` - This is the default value.
 It aligns the element to the baseline of the parent element
-* ```length``` - This alligns the baseline of this element at a given length above or below the baseline of the parent.
-You can use pixals, em, %, etc.
+* ```length``` - This aligns the baseline of this element at a given length above or below the baseline of the parent.
+You can use pixels, em, %, etc.
 * ```sub``` - This aligns the element as if it were the subscript of the parent element
 * ```super``` - This aligns the element as if it were the superscript of the parent element
 * ```top``` - This aligns the element so that the top of this element is in align with the top of the tallest element on the line